FeroxFoxxo/MQReawakened/README.md

 MQ consists of the following components:

-* A login server and asset host running through Asp.Net via HTTP
+* A login server and asset hosting service over HTTP
 * A shard server that speaks the MQ network protocol over TCP

 #### For 2012